Jahana Hayes: 2022

 Hayes ran for reelection in 2022 and faced the most competitive election of her career.
-She narrowly defeated Republican state Senator George Logan in the general election.
+She narrowly defeated Republican state Senator George Logan in the general with a margin of 0.8%.

 She was questioned during the campaign about the ethics of hiring two of her children to work and receive a salary as campaign staffers.

 2024

 In 2024, Hayes defeated Republican nominee George Logan in a rematch of the 2022 election.

 Tenure

 Hayes was sworn into office on January 3, 2019, as the U.S. representative for Connecticut's 5th congressional district.
 During the 116th Congress, she was appointed to the Education and Labor and Agriculture committees.
 In December 2019, she voted for the first impeachment of Donald Trump.
 A year later, she voted for Trump's second impeachment following the attack on the U.S. Capitol.

 After the 2020 elections, Hayes was reported to be on the shortlist for Secretary of Education in the incoming Biden administration, though the role eventually went to Connecticut State Commissioner of Education Miguel Cardona.
 At the start of her second term, Hayes circulated a letter to the Republican House leadership urging it not to place Representative Marjorie Taylor Greene on the House Education Committee, citing Greene's claims that mass school shootings, including the Sandy Hook Elementary School shooting, which occurred in Hayes's district, were false flag operations.

 In May 2023, during her third term, Hayes was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
 The following month, during the United States House Committee on Education and the Workforce hearings on a proposed federal ban on transgender athletes, she criticized the bill, stating, "We are talking about a very small percentage ...
 So this hearing, this legislation, these conversations further put a target on the backs of these students who are already in the scariest times of their lives."